 The course is designed to be accessible for all students who are thinking of either working in the food industry or who would like to further their own personal ability in the kitchen.
-Students who have left UVHS in recent years to continue their qualification Post 16 have been accepted at Kendal College, Furness College and have worked in local hotels and restaurants on apprenticeship schemes and have been very successful.
+Students who have left UVHS in recent years to continue their qualification Post 16 have been accepted at both Kendal and Furness College, and have completed apprenticeship schemes with prestigious hotels in the area.
+This course can also foster an interest in other related areas such as: dietary planning, nutrition, food product development and food production and marketing, including qualifications at University level - the possibilities are endless!